MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_AccountAccess.md

   - **How to fix:**

     - Use a personal Microsoft email to sign up.
-Choose “Personal” when prompted.
+Choose â€œPersonalâ€ when prompted.
 [Learn more](https://support.microsoft.com/en-us/account-billing/how-to-sign-in-to-a-microsoft-account-2ffedaca-6e1b-bc18-f28c-58539e1cb6d3)
     - If it's a work account, verify with your IT administrator that you're authorized to access it.
     - If you're still blocked, contact your IT administrator to add you as an authorized user.
 Share [this link](/entra/identity/enterprise-apps/configure-user-consent?tabs=azure-portal&pivots=portal) for reference.

-- **“Something went wrong and we can't sign you in right now.
-Please try again later.”**
+- **â€œSomething went wrong and we can't sign you in right now.
+Please try again later.â€**

   - **What it means:**